simoncaron/ansible-role-certbot-cloudflare/README.md

 ### Automatic Certificate Generation

-Currently the `standalone` and `webroot` method are supported for generating new certificates using this role.
+Currently the `standalone`, `webroot`, and `dns-cloudflare` methods are supported for generating new certificates using this role.

 **For a complete example**: see the fully functional test playbook in [molecule/default/playbook-standalone-nginx-aws.yml](molecule/default/playbook-standalone-nginx-aws.yml).